Beat the Clock: Stunts

 The stunts performed on the show were mostly created by staff stunt writers Frank Wayne and Bob Howard.
 In the early days of the show, playwright Neil Simon was also a stunt writer.
 The stunts were usually aimed towards fun with difficulty being secondary.
 The stunts would usually be constructed out of common household props such as cardboard boxes, string, balloons, record players, dishes, cups, plates, cutlery, and balls of almost every type.
 As was the case with many other game shows during television's infancy, the budget was low.
-Each stunt had to be thoroughly tested before it could be used on the show.
+Before he became famous, actor James Dean was a stunt tester on the show.

 The stunts performed varied widely, but there were some common themes.
 Most stunts in some way involved physical speed or dexterity.
 Contestants often had to balance something with some part of their body, or race back and forth on the stage (for example, releasing a balloon, running across the stage to do some task, and running back in time to catch the balloon before it floated too high).
 Often the challenge was some form of target practice, in terms of throwing, rolling, bowling, etc.

 The setup for the stunt was often designed to look easy but then have a complication or gimmick revealed.
 For example, Collyer would say "All you have to do is stack four plates", check the clock to see how much time they had to do it, and then add "Oh, and one more thing...you can't use your hands".
 Common twists included blindfolding one or both contestants, or telling them they could not use their hands (or feet or any body part that would be obvious to use for whatever the task was).